1 Hour / 1 CE

 • Intended Audience

-This training is designed for mental health and allied professionals—including psychologists, social workers, and counselors—who are currently providing or planning to provide therapy services via telehealth.
-The program is suitable for clinicians at all experience levels (beginner, intermediate, and advanced) and is relevant for those working in a variety of settings, such as private practices, community mental health clinics, schools, and healthcare organizations.
-Participants are likely to specialize in clinical or counseling psychology, social work, or related mental health fields, and serve diverse client populations.
+This training is designed for mental health and allied professionals who are providing or planning to provide therapy services via telehealth.
+It is relevant for those specializing in clinical or counseling psychology, social work, or related mental health fields, and who serve diverse client populations.

 • Psychologists (clinical, counseling, and school)